Djwarf/Qasa/Documentation.md

 - **Key Rotation**: Automatic or manual key rotation with configurable policies
 - **Key Backup**: Export/import functionality with password protection
 - **Key Verification**: Methods to verify key pair validity
+- **HSM Integration**: Support for storing and using keys in Hardware Security Modules

 #### Memory Security